rtous/edcav/mongodb_hands_on/README.md

 If you don't work over Docker you can run "mongo" directly from a terminal.

-However, a more convenient way to interact with your MongoDB server is MongoDB Compass, a GUI.
+We will work on the shell, but it will be convenient to install MongoDB Compass, a GUI.
 You can dowload it here [here](https://www.mongodb.com/download-center/compass).
+Using MongoDB Compass is optional.
+Once you have Compass installed you have to enter this connection URL:

+	mongodb://localhost:27017

 ## 3. Selecting the database to work with

-The following will inform you about the current active database:
+From the MongoDB shell, the following will inform you about the current active database:

 	>db